datapointchris/markdown-toc.nvim/README.md

   Insert ToC at cursor position.

-  If there are no headings found:
-  - If fences are enabled, fences are inserted without any content inside
+  If there are no headings found and fences are enabled, fences are inserted without any content inside
-  - Otherwise, an error is printed

 - `:Mtoc u[pdate]`